 Step 2: Molding the cookie

 The most common measure of biscuits from the 17th to the 19th century usually ranges from 13 to 14.5 cm. « It is never accurate! », says Leticia.
-Sometimes each side has the same measure that varies slightly 13,4 cm x 13.5 cm.
+Sometimes each side has the same measure that varies slightly from 13,4 cm x 13.5 cm.
 The tiles measuring 20 cm are from the 20th century.

 Step 3: The enamel bath